quicwg/base-drafts/draft-ietf-quic-http.md

 stream and to link the stream to another stream as necessary.
 See
 {{stream-header}} for more details on the stream header.

-\[Editor's Note: the following paragraph is clearly busted.
+\[Editor's Note: the following is clearly busted.
+Requests and responses can't reliably be cancelled as a result of this change.
 We will need QPACK/QCRAM for this to work.]
 Request, response and push streams contain HPACK data which manipulates connection-level state.
 Therefore, these streams MUST NOT be closed with a stream-level error.

 Streams must be opened sequentially, with no gaps.
 Data streams SHOULD be opened after the request, response or push stream is opened.
 Data streams are